 Car Engine: Names of Parts that Make it Happen

-Today, with this blog, we'll look at the process of how a car engine works step by step through the anatomy of a car engine to see its parts and components.
+Are you curious to know about working of engine in car?
+Today, with this blog, we’ll look at the process of how a car engine works step by step through the anatomy of a car engine to see its car parts engine names and components.
 We have compiled a comprehensive list of car engine parts that are the most important in making a car engine work properly and to the best of its efficiency and performance levels.
-So, without further ado, let's scroll down to know more about the most crucial parts of a car engine and their function and see how they contribute to the characteristics of an internal combustion engine.
+So, without further ado, let’s scroll down to know more about the most crucial parts of a car engine and their function and see how they contribute to the characteristics of an internal combustion engine.
 Please note that here we are considering both petrol and diesel engines.
-Any part that is exclusive to either one of them would be given a special mention.
-So, let's get started!
+Parts of engine that are exclusive to either one of them would be given a special mention.
+So, let’s get started with these essential parts of car engine!

 1: Engine Block

-Depending on the layout of the engine, being an inline, boxer, flat or a V, the shape of the engine block can change.
+Depending on the layout of the engine, being an inline, boxer, flat or a V, the shape of the engine block and the list of engine parts can change.
 Among all parts of a car engine, the engine block bears the most flex as it is the mounting point and because it houses the main parts of a car engine and the electrical parts of a car engine.

 In the chronological order of importance and functionality, the next car engine part that comes up is the piston or Pistons (in the case of multi-cylinder engines.)
-A piston is a fire-breathing monster in an internal combustion engine.
+A piston is part of an engine better known as the fire-breathing monster.
 Well, quite literally because they are the components that create the internal combustion in an internal combustion engine, be it a diesel engine or petrol.

 3: Cylinder Head

-Another essential component in the car engine parts list is the cylinder head.
-As suggested by its name, it sits on top of a cylinder block and is sealed with a rubber layer called a gasket to prevent any loss of gases from the combustion chamber.
+Another essential car part engine component in the list is the cylinder head.
+As suggested by its name, the cylinder head constitutes parts of the engine of a car on top of a cylinder block and is sealed with a rubber layer called a gasket to prevent any loss of gases from the combustion chamber.

-The cylinder head is home to many of the small but very substantial components of an internal combustion engine that aid in the overall functioning.
-The list of these car engine parts include lifters, valves, valve springs, pushrods, rocker arms, camshafts, belt drive assemblies.
-Basically, this entire assembly of multiple components is responsible for regulating the airflow in the combustion chamber for all the strokes of a combustion cycle.
-They not only channelise the intake airflow but also regulate the passage of exhaust gases leaving the engine.
+The cylinder head is home to many of the small but very substantial car engine parts and components of an internal combustion engine that aid in the overall functioning.
+The list of these car engine parts includes lifters, valves, valve springs, pushrods, rocker arms, camshafts, belt drive assemblies.
+Basically, this entire assembly of multiple components is responsible for regulating the airflow in the combustion chamber for all the function of engine strokes of a combustion cycle.
+These components of engine not only channelise the intake airflow but also regulate the passage of exhaust gases leaving the engine.

 - Crankcase is a rigid structure made of aluminium or grey cast iron.
-It is either cast separately and attached to the block with bolts or it can be cast integrally with the engine block.
+It is one of the main parts of engine either cast separately and attached to the block with bolts or it can be cast integrally with the engine block.

 - The crankcase is designed to support the main bearings and journals of the crankshaft, helping them maintain their axis of rotation’s alignment under different engine loads.